-Your taxable income is the total amount of money that you’re required to pay tax on.
-By claiming an expense as a tax deduction, you are reducing your taxable income and therefore reducing the amount of tax you’re legally required to pay.
+Your taxable income is the total amount of money you’ve earned that you’re required to pay taxes on.
+When you claim an expense as a tax deduction, you’re lowering your taxable income and so reducing the amount of tax you’re legally required to pay.

-The US uses a tiered tax bracket, so the more money you make the more taxes you’re required to pay.
+The US uses a system of tiered and progressive tax brackets, with your bracket depending on your total taxable income.
+In theory, the more money you make, the more taxes you’re required to pay.

 What are above-the-line deductions?